 - 40% of digital consumers use social networks to research new brands or products

 It’s not enough to just post deals or announcements.
 Use tried-and-true community management best practices to effectively engage on a local level.
 Learn to “read the room” and use the right messaging and graphics to tell a story or educate the customer.
-Even if you’re using brand guidelines it’s important to be human in your posts to better relate to people and increase overall engagement.
+Even if you’re using brand guidelines, it’s important to be human in your posts to better relate to people and increase overall engagement.

-This is harder when it comes managing different accounts for multiple locations, but the process is made easier when using comprehensive resources like Hootsuite reputation management software, which lets you create content for multiple brands at once.
+This is harder when it comes to managing different accounts for multiple locations, but the process is made easier when using comprehensive resources like Hootsuite reputation management software, which lets you create content for multiple brands at once.

 Local Digital Marketing Step 3: Execute a Local SEO Strategy

 With local listings and social media accounts squared away, you can round off your local digital marketing strategy with some local SEO efforts.

 Having your listings set up correctly already contributes to this step.
 In addition, combining reviews and SEO together can help you rank higher when it comes to local search results.
 However, you can still do more to ensure a higher spot online when people are looking for businesses similar to yours.

 Ensuring an optimized website helps search engines find the right signals that further establish online trust.
 In addition, continuing to create content in the form of blog posts can get you noticed.
 Google likes fresh content, but it also tells consumers that you’re a thought leader in your field.
 That extra layer of knowledge can be a major differentiator between you and the competition.

 There are many cogs that keep a local digital marketing strategy going, but it doesn’t take much to get it started.
 Here’s the thing: there are great reputation management software solutions available that make every step of the process easy.

 When done correctly, you’ll have more loyal customers that will help you spread brand influence with their friends and to new places where you can set up more locations.